archi-contribs/database-plugin/v2/test/README.md

   * The import can now be undone / redone
   * A label now explains that the icons can be selected on the import element window
   * The categories can now be clicked to select/un-select the whole category
+  * It is now possible to get history from folders and views
+  * The components are now imported in the selected folder
+  * The class of the selected folder is pre-selected
 * *Export model:*
   * Complete rewrite of the comparison management (use timestamps in addition of version number as it is possible to switch from a database to another)
   * In case of exception, the database lock is released before the error message is displayed